kazuho/http-cache-fingerprint/draft-kazuho-http-cache-fingerprint.md

 # The Cache-Fingerprint Header Field {#cache-fingerprint}

-A user agent sends an aggregation of fingerprint keys found in cached responses sent from the origin server using the "Cache-Fingerprint" header.
+A user agent sends an aggregation of fingerprint keys found in cached responses sent from the origin [RFC6454] using the "Cache-Fingerprint" header.

 ~~~
   Cache-Fingerprint: *( ALPHA / DIGIT / "-" / "_") *"="